-Based on their most recently published draft Local Plan (October 2016), Epping Forest District Council expects to deliver approximately 5,000 net new dwellings within 4km of the SAC over the period to 2033.
-The London Plan targets identify that 37,900 dwellings are expected to be delivered in the London Boroughs of Redbridge and Waltham Forest between 2019 and 2029 (19,700 in Redbridge and 18,200 in Waltham Forest).
-This compares to 16,854 between 2015 and 2030 in the submitted Redbridge Local Plan and 10,320 between 2011 and 2026 in the adopted Waltham Forest Core Strategy.
-Therefore the new draft London Plan targets do require a significantly increased rate of housing delivery for both boroughs, beyond that in their submitted or adopted plans.
+Based on the Local Plan currently undergoing Examination, Epping Forest District Council expects to deliver approximately 8,000 net new dwellings within 6.2km of the SAC over the period to 2033.
+The London Plan targets identify that 26,730 dwellings are expected to be delivered in the London Boroughs of Redbridge and Waltham Forest between 2019 and 2029 (14,090 in Redbridge and 12,640 in Waltham Forest).
+This compares to 16,845 between 2015 and 2030 in the Redbridge Local Plan and 10,320 between 2011 and 2026 in the Waltham Forest Core Strategy.
+Therefore, the new draft London Plan targets do require an increased rate of housing delivery at least for Waltham Forest, beyond that in their adopted plan.
 The HMA authorities are in discussion with the London Boroughs of Waltham Forest and Redbridge as it is probable both authorities could also play a major part in delivering improvement measures.

 The draft London Plan contains fourteen policies that either make reference to improving air quality in London (other than greenhouse gases which are not directly relevant to impacts on European sites), or which will improve air quality via their delivery, demonstrating a strong commitment to improve air quality within the Greater London Authority boundary.
-Whilst it is noted that the aim is in general to improve air quality from a public health perspective, any improvement in air quality will have a positive knock-on-effect to European designated sites that are sensitive to atmospheric pollution.
+Whilst it is noted that the aim is in general to improve air quality from a public health perspective, any improvement in air quality will have a positive knock-oneffect to European designated sites that are sensitive to atmospheric pollution.
 The relevant policies are:

 - Policy SD1 Opportunity Areas

 - Policy SD4 The Central Activities Zone (CAZ)

 - Policy D1 London's form and characteristics

-- Policy D2 Delivering good design
+- Policy D4 Delivering good design

-- Policy D7 Public Realm
+- Policy D8- Public Realm

 - Policy S1 Developing London's social Infrastructure

 - Policy S5 Sports and Recreation Facilities

 - Policy SI2 Minimising greenhouse gas emissions

 - Policy SI3 Energy Infrastructure

 - Policy SI1 Improving Air Quality

 - Policy T2 Healthy Streets

 - Policy T4 Assessing and mitigating transport impacts

 - Policy T7 Freight and Servicing

 - Policy T8 Aviation